The Unexpected Path to Achieving Success, Happiness (and World Peace)

 - “Creating useful mental habits”

-Harmful mental behaviors include jealousy, resentment, and self-doubt.
+Harmful mental behaviours include jealousy, resentment, and self-doubt.
 Meng suggests adopting a counter-balancing mental habit, such as wishing sincerely for the best outcomes for everyone you encounter.

 Goleman’s five-part definition of “emotional intelligence”: